temporalio/documentation/docs-src/concepts/what-is-remote-data-encoding.md

   - explanation
 ---

-Remote data encoding is using your custom Data Converter to decode (and encode) your payloads remotely through endpoints.
+Remote data encoding is exposing your Payload Codec via HTTP to support remote encoding and decoding.

-Running your encoding remotely allows you to use it with `tctl` to encode payloads for `tctl workflow start` and with Temporal WebUI to [decode encrypted payloads](#decoding-payloads-on-the-web-ui-and-tctl).
+Running your encoding remotely allows you to use it with `tctl` to encode/decode data for several commands including `tctl workflow start` and with Temporal WebUI to [decode encoded data](#decoding-payloads-on-the-web-ui-and-tctl).

 To run data encoding/decoding remotely, use a [Codec Server](/concepts/what-is-a-codec-server).
-A Codec Server is an HTTP server that is configured to use your custom Payload Codec with encryption/compression and decryption/decompression logic.
+A Codec Server is an HTTP server that is configured to use your custom Payload Codec.

 Note that currently only Go and Java SDKs support setting a remote Payload Codec with a custom Data Converter.
 You can however create a Codec Server in any of the SDKs, and use it to decode payloads on the WebUI and in `tctl`.

-Before you use a remote data encoder to encode your payloads and allowing decryption or decoding through a service call, ensure that you consider all the security implications of running encryptions remotely.
+Before you use a remote data encoder to encode your payloads, ensure that you consider all the security implications of running codecs remotely.
+For example, codecs that perform encryption may need to be secured to prevent decryption by untrusted callers.

 #### Decoding payloads on the Web UI and tctl

 If you use custom encryption/encoding with your custom Data Converter, all the data handled by the Temporal Cluster is encrypted/encoded.
-Since the WebUI uses the [Visibility](/concepts/what-is-visibility) database to show events and data stored on the Temporal Server, all data in the Workflow Execution History in your WebUI or tctl is encoded/encrypted.
+Since the Web UI uses the [Visibility](/concepts/what-is-visibility) database to show events and data stored on the Temporal Server, all data in the Workflow Execution History in your Web UI or tctl is encoded/encrypted.

 To see the original format of data in your WebUI and tctl, create a [Codec Server](/concepts/what-is-a-codec-server) with a remote data encoder and use the Payload Codec to decode your data locally.